ztalbot2000/homebridge-cmd4/docs/Developers.md

 &nbsp;&nbsp;&nbsp; This document will help you understand what is needed to integrate your own scripts into Cmd4.

 ## Where to begin
-&nbsp;&nbsp;&nbsp; Cmd4 comes with a fully populated and documented config.json file that points to a fully populated and configured State.js file.
-These are excellent places of reference.<BR>
+&nbsp;&nbsp;&nbsp; Cmd4 comes with a fully populated and documented [**config.json**](https://github.com/ztalbot2000/homebridge-cmd4/raw/master/Extras/config.json) file, this Developers Guide, an [Advanced](https://ztalbot2000.github.io/homebridge-cmd4/AdvancedTroubleShooting.md) troubleshoting guide for you the script writer and finally some auto generated device and characteristic description documentation [https://ztalbot2000.github.io/homebridge-cmd4](https://ztalbot2000.github.io/homebridge-cmd4/#).<BR>

 &nbsp;&nbsp;&nbsp; Next you should look at scripts that might already exist.
 Within the Cmd4 directory structure there is a path of "Extras/Cmd4Scripts/ExampleScripts" that may already exist for you as a starting point.<BR>
 * [**basic_ping.sh**](https://github.com/ztalbot2000/homebridge-cmd4/raw/master/Extras/Cmd4Scripts/Examples/basic_ping.sh)
 * [**advanced_ping.sh**](https://github.com/ztalbot2000/homebridge-cmd4/raw/master/Extras/Cmd4Scripts/Examples/advanced_ping.sh)